 In particular I cannot stop myself from playing around with different flavours for breads: I often bake my Gorgonzola & pear bread, whether in sourdough form (as I initially devised for this bread) or using commercial yeast.

-Baking with the seasons
+Cooking with the seasons

-Making use of seasonal produce is an important part of my approach in baking and I particularly love the challenge of finding new bakes with the produce.
+Making use of seasonal produce is an important part of my approach in all of my cooking and I particularly love the challenge of finding new dishes with the produce.

-Best wishes, Philip
+Best wishes, Philip.

 Please feel free to contact me as I love to chat with others who love cooking.